fdl-stuff/nashi/README.md

 for production i recommend using linux, personally i used ubuntu 20.04.1 but you can definitely make this work on windows too if that's your intention!
 If you are encountering any issues please report them ^_^

-also if you wanna use it properly you should look into setting up nginx like in [#11](https://github.com/fdl-stuff/nashi/issues/11)
+if you wanna use it properly you should look into setting up nginx like in [#11](https://github.com/fdl-stuff/nashi/issues/11)

+and you will most likely encounter the error "ER_NOT_SUPPORTED_AUTH_MODE" but that's okay simply look into [#1](https://github.com/fdl-stuff/nashi/issues/1)

 ## default ports